In this article I will be writing in detail about certain things you have to be on the look out for when carrying out a property inspection.

 Firstly, let me begin by asking you a question.
 Why do you think most real estate experts insist that you carry out a home inspection before you buy a house?

-This line of advice is largely because when carried a property inspection is carried out thoroughly, it prevents you from making costly mistakes and decisions you’re bound to regret later.
+This line of advice is largely because when a property inspection is carried out thoroughly, it prevents you from making costly mistakes and decisions you’re bound to regret later.

 I would also like to add that it isn’t so much about just inspecting a property, but also about looking out for the right things and leaving no rock unturned.